flynn-nrg/tornado-amiga/manual/Music.md

 A 11025Hz version of the music is practical during development as it minimises loading times.
 For the release version of your demo we recommend that you create a 22050Hz file to obtain the highest quality.

-You are also going to need an [MP3](https://en.wikipedia.org/wiki/MP3) or [OGG](https://xiph.org/ogg/) version of your track to be used by the posix/SDL target.
-This one can be the full 16bit 44100Hz version of your music as it came out of your DAW.

 Let's convert a WAV file to a TNDO audio file:

 ```